How to Quickly Learn all Guitar Chord Shapes

 When you spend lots of time playing rubbish, at one point you start asking your guitar questions, how can I play Bdim?
-How can I play the 4th major not on key F? at the end of the the day we start relying on Capo to play on all keys.
+How can I play the 4th major not on key F? at the end of the day we start relying on Capo to play on all keys.

 it is advisable to learn how to play on all keys as a guitarist and that is why I am writing this article.
 You can’t play on all keys without learning all the Guitar Chord Shapes properly.
 I am not going to be very technical, this is going to be very brief.
-So here is the tips I want you guys to know:
+So here are the tips I want you guys to know:

-3. Know the intervals between chords: Assuming we are on Key C, the major scale for key C are C-D-EF-G-A-BC.
+3. Know the intervals between chords: Assuming we are on Key C, the major scale for key C is C-D-EF-G-A-BC.
 Note the dash means you skip a fret before the next note, while for EF and BC no frets are skipped.

 Last Tip: After knowing all these steps, the next thing to do is like kindergarten mathematics 1+1=2.
 So assuming there is an Am chord and you want to play A#m which is also Bb, all you have to do is to adjust your fingers to the next frets and voila you have an A#m chord.
 But it won’t sound right and that is where Barre Chords were invented.
-So you have to re-adjust you hand so that your index finger can be used to create the barre.
+So you have to re-adjust your hand so that your index finger can be used to create the barre.

-Lets take another example: Your Emaj chord is within the first two frets on standard toning.
+Let’s take another example: Your Emaj chord is within the first two frets on standard toning.
 So we already know that getting to F you don’t have to skip any frets, so you can adjust your fingers to the next frets and then you can use your index to create a barre and that was how the Fmaj barre chord was invented.